kig-analytics/kig-analytics.github.io/_posts/2017-07-21-gs-presentation.md

 <iframe src="https://player.vimeo.com/video/224944824" width="100%" height="520" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/224944824">Logan Square Land Analysis</a> from <a href="https://vimeo.com/kiganalytics">KIG Analytics</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-A 2D and static version of the information above:
+A 2D and static version of the information above.
+To account for missing current total building square footage data, we calculated estimates using footprint area and the current number of stories for comparison against the maximum allowable square footage:

-<iframe width="100%" height="520" frameborder="0" src="https://mrutzen1.carto.com/builder/fc724878-6527-11e7-bf22-0e8c56e2ffdb/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
+<iframe width="100%" height="820" frameborder="0" src="https://mrutzen1.carto.com/builder/fc724878-6527-11e7-bf22-0e8c56e2ffdb/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 In the future, we aim to build in other ordinances and bonuses that city's tend to award for affordable housing, sustainable development, or other practices.